 As a UI designer, do you know what they are?
 How can this help and how to create one with ease?
-If not here we will discuss the basics of styling guides as well as introduce some generators that make it easy for any designer!
+If not, here we will discuss the basics of styling guides as well as introduce some generators that make it easy for any UI design agency!

 What is a UI style guide?